daz005/db-capstone-project-/README.md

-# Build a Relational Database System in MySQL with a Python Client pt.
-1
+# Build a Relational Database System in MySQL with a Python Client

 You received sample booking data and were tasked with storing it in a database.
 To successfully implement the Booking system, you were required to:
 1. Establish a database to store the data.